 “We found room for improvement,” said Daniel Hernandez.
 “We had some change orders to re-arrange the sequence, especially on Segment Five, which allowed the contractor put in a lot of resources and open the freeway to traffic a year ahead of schedule.”

 The freeway is located along a fault line separating the California and North American plates, which required the placement of expansion joints.
 “One side is moving south and the other side is moving north,” stated Oreiro.
 “We really can’t do much else, and we’ll see if it will hold for a while.
 The seismic fault there moves three to seven centimeters a year.”

 On Segment Five, there is a casino off of the Colorado River and Caltrans had to keep the ramps open to maintain good relations with the Quechan Tribe, as well as with the California Highway Patrol, which requires access to the freeway for emergencies.

 Batch plants were set up in both segments.
-The batch plant for Segment Four, which was in two separated sections, was placed in the middle of the median by Coffman Specialties, and moved from the first section to the second.
+The batch plant for Segment Five was placed in the middle of the median by Coffman Specialties.

 “With permission from the regional water board, Coffman dug a well, which enabled them to supply the plant with water in the middle of the desert,” said Oreiro.

 “One of the options they explored was getting water from the nearest farm, a few miles away,” said Hernandez.
 “It was cheaper for them to drill a well.”

 Other members of the Caltrans team included Design Manager Donaldo Martinez and Project Manager Ismael Salazar, both for all five segments, along with Dulce Rufino Feldman, Ph.D., P.E., Caltrans Senior Concrete Pavement Design Engineer, Division of Maintenance, MS-91, Office of Concrete Pavements.